International-Data-Spaces-Association/idsa/documentation/README.md

 Once you have chosen your preferred evaluation facility, you can start to get your components and operational environemnt certified.
 Here, you will find relevant information on how to start the process.
 ## Register to get on board
 You will need to gather all necessary documents and provide them to the on-boarding facility, which will introduce you to the targeted data space.
-## Start sharing
+## Start sharing your data in a sovereign way
-Here, you will get hints on how to set for instance usage contrains.